 We start our listening with the sonic accompaniment to the BAFTA-nominated Alto’s Odyssey.
 It’s a textured and layered performance alongside the game’s ambient chimes.
 Whooshes and swoops as we jump, collect coins and somersault over cliff edges are three-dimensional and detailed, too.

 We pair the Earfun Air true wireless earbuds over Bluetooth and stream Our Planet: The High Seas on Netflix.
 Sir David Attenborough’s voice is central as the crashing of dolphins being chased by false killer whales, alongside a frenzied classical piece, come through with energy and zeal.

 It’s an expansive presentation, too, with excellent separation as a baby Blue Whale emerges from the depths in our left ear and calls for its mother, whose response is heard through our right.
 We cannot fully support the Fire HD 8’s Dolby Atmos claims – after all, there's only so much three-dimensional audio small speakers on a tablet can offer – but it’s still a good-sounding tablet for this money.

 At this affordable level, we couldn’t ask for more in a tablet.
-No, the Amazon Fire HD 8 isn't as good as the latest Apple iPad, which boasts greater screen resolution, cameras and processing across the board; but it's three times cheaper than Apple's entry-level offering.
+No, the Amazon Fire HD 8 isn't as good as the latest Apple iPad, which boasts greater screen resolution, cameras and processing across the board; but it is three times cheaper than Apple's entry-level offering.

-If you’re looking for an Android tablet on which to download TV shows, movies or books for a journey, or a hands-free Alexa-enabled device for answering queries and so on, we don’t think the Fire HD 8 can currently be bettered for the money.
+If you are looking for an Android tablet on which to download TV shows, movies or books for a journey, or a hands-free Alexa-enabled device for answering queries and so on, we don’t think the Fire HD 8 can currently be bettered for the money.

 - Picture 5